Head Steward

 Email raelenemold@gmail.com 0409 330 885

-Direct bank deposit is available, account details will be forwarded on receipt of entries.
+Direct bank deposit is available, account details can be found at the bottom of the entry form.
 Cattle entries do not require a stamped self-addressed envelope.
 Please include animals DOB on entry.

 All cattle exhibited including calves must have a NLIS tag.